flashift/flashift-docs/docs/Endpoints/get-estimated-amount.md

       amount: 0.1
     });

-    // Define the headers, including the API key const headers = new Headers({
+    // Define the headers, including the API key and Accept header const headers = new Headers({
-      'X-API-Key': '{{apiKey}}'
+      'Authorization': '{{apiKey}}',
-    });
+      'Accept': 'application/json'  // Ensure the correct content type is set });

     // Send the GET request with parameters and headers